-One lease is on a month by month basis, while the other four leases have initial terms of between 3 and 10 years.
+Two leases are on a month by month basis, while the other three leases have initial terms of between 3 and 10 years.
 Some of the leases include extension options - as detailed in a below section.

 The leases contain an annual pricing mechanism based on CPI movements at each anniversary of the lease inception, or a fixed rate designed to estimate a CPI movement.
 There are no variable lease payments associated with these property leases.